plawlost/yazzone/data/essays/fatherhood-founderhood.md

 Great founders make asymmetric bets: investments where the downside is limited but the upside is unlimited.
 Great fathers think the same way.

-When I wanted to start a business at fourteen, most parents would have said "focus on school."
+When I wanted to start a business at thirteen, most parents would have said "focus on school."
 My dad said "let's figure out how to do both."
 The downside was maybe my grades would slip a little.
 The upside was I'd learn more about business in six months than most people learn in six years.

 When I wanted to travel alone at fifteen, most parents would have said "too dangerous."
 My dad said "let's make a plan."
 We spent weeks thinking through scenarios, backup plans, check-in schedules.
 The downside was manageable risk.
 The upside was confidence, independence, and real-world experience.